isbg/isbg/README.md

 should be using Seen.

 The IMAP specification does not permit clients to change the Recent flag.

-# Todo list<a name="Todo-list"></a>

-*   Auto report messages to Razor (high scoring ones that are definitely spam)
-*   Seperate out messages that may be false positives (scores close to SpamAssassin thresholds) from the definite spam ones.
-*   Integrate multiple accounts function to main program
-*   Write program as main()

 # Contact and about<a name="Contact-and-about"></a>